ERC-TibSchol/zotero-archive/README.md

 ## Setup

 Set the following environment variables:
-   - `ZOTERO_API_KEY`: Your Zotero API key.
+   - `ZOTERO_KEY`: Your Zotero API key.
+   - `ZOTERO_USER`: Your Zotero API user.
-   - `ZOTERO_GROUP_ID`: The ID of the Zotero group to back up.
+   - `ZOTERO_GROUP`: The ID of the Zotero group to back up.

-2. Install dependencies:
+2. Install dependencies

 ## Usage

-Run the backup script:
+Run the backup script: `python archive_zotero_entries.py`
-python zotero_backup.py

-text

-The script creates a `zotero_backup` folder (if not existing) and stores the JSON files inside.
+The script creates a `data` folder (if not existing) and stores the JSON files inside.

 ## Scheduling